Boavizta/boaviztapi/docs/docs/getting_started/single_server.md

 It returns :

-- The impacts (gwp, pe, adp) at the server level (global cumulated impacts)
-- The impacts of manufacturing (gwp, pe, adp) for each component (like RAM, CPU, SSD a.s.o)
+- The total impacts of manufacturing (gwp, pe, adp) for each component (like RAM, CPU, SSD a.s.o)
-- The impacts (gwp, pe, adp) of usage at server level
+- The impacts (gwp, pe, adp) of usage at server level for one year
-- The impacts (gwp, pe, adp) of usage for CPU and RAM
+- The impacts (gwp, pe, adp) of usage for CPU and RAM for one year
 - The value of the attributes used for the calculation for each component (i.e. the detailed configuration)

 ```JSON